 Learn How to Play Poker

-The first step in learning to play poker is understanding the rules of the game.
-This includes knowing what hands beat each other and the different types of bets that can be made.
-For example, a flush beats a straight, and three of a kind beats two pair.
-It is important to understand these rules so that you can make the best decisions when it comes to betting.
+The first step in learning how to play poker is memorizing the basic rules and strategy.
+Then you should move on to studying charts so that you know what hands beat other hands.
+For example, a flush beats a straight and three of a kind beats two pair.
+This is crucial for success at the tables.